What Are NEMA Ratings for Enclosure

 Indoor locations and used to house pilot devices such as push buttons and pilot lights.

-From the table, we have found that following information:
+From the table, we have found the following information:

 • Types 7 and 9 enclosures are special as they are utilized in hazardous locations.

-• Type 6 enclosures are temporarily submersible, while Type 6P enclosures are occasional prolonged submersible.
+• Type 6 enclosures are temporarily submersible, while Type 6P enclosures are occasionally prolonged submersible.
 But neither Type 6 nor Type 6P enclosures are continuously submersible.

 NEMA ratings VS IP ratings, what are the differences

 So far, we have known the classifications of NEMA ratings for indoor or outdoor.
 Let’s move to the next part and find the differences between NEMA ratings and IP ratings.
-Both NEMA ratings and IP ratings are the standards used for classifying the protection of electrical enclosures and their resistant to the ingress of certain substances.
-The differences of NEMA and IP ratings are as followed:
+Both NEMA ratings and IP ratings are the standards used for classifying the protection of electrical enclosures and their resistance to the ingress of certain substances.
+The differences between NEMA and IP ratings are as follows:

-• NEMA ratings are formed by National Electrical Manufacturers Association, which is widely used in North America.
-While IP ratings are formed by International Electrotechnical Commission and cover a broader applications worldwide.
+• NEMA ratings are formed by the National Electrical Manufacturers Association, which is widely used in North America.
+IP ratings are formed by the International Electrotechnical Commission and cover broader applications worldwide.

-• NEMA ratings not only indicate the protection against the ingress of water and solid materials, but also the additional protections from corrosion, explosion, and atmospheric gasses.
+• NEMA ratings not only indicate the protection against the ingress of water and solid materials, but also the additional protection from corrosion, explosion, and atmospheric gasses.

-• NEMA ratings include the enclosure protections in hazardous and non-hazardous environments.
+• NEMA ratings include enclosure protection in hazardous and non-hazardous environments.
 But IP ratings do not have such distinctions.

 NEMA Ratings